quephird/slox/README.md

 bar.removeValue("a")   // Prints 1
 ```

-Note that both lists and dictionaries currently behave like class instances when assigned to variables.
-That is, such variables have a _reference_ to a `List` or `Dictionary` instance
+Note that both lists and dictionaries behave like class instances when assigned to variables.
+That is, such variables have a _reference_ to a `List` or `Dictionary` instance:

 ```
 var foo = [1, 2, 3];